raffyalfred/my-first-cpsc-1520-repo/README.md

-# my first cpsc 1520 repo
+# My First CPSC 1520 Repository

+This is a code repository for me to learn about Version Control using git.